 This course is designed to present principles, concepts, and skills basic to nursing.
-Students are introduced to holistic care of clients including nutritional management.
-In addition, psychosocial and physiological needs of clients are addressed.
-In the laboratory, students practice and demonstrate competence in elimination, specimen collection, and respiratory care.
+Students are introduced to holistic care

 Prerequisite: NUR114, MED167 Co-requisite: NUR130

 NUR 117 - Foundations of Nursing III

 This course is designed to present principles, concepts, and skills basic to nursing.
 The course includes an overview of healthcare in the elderly, how to perform a basic physical assessment, an overview of the nursing process, and theory and practice in documentation.
 In addition, students will simulate safe preparation and administration of medications in the laboratory setting.
 Demographics, health status, and healthcare settings for the elderly will be explored.
 Opportunities for experience in caring for selected clients in the simulation/skills lab are provided to coordinate with classroom instruction.